The Element Cup is the latest special league occurring in the Go Battle League of Pokémon Go.

 The downside of focusing Slugma's moveset on rock-type attacks is that it won't be as useful to defeating grass-types, so you will need to factor this into your strategy.

-Type: Water and grass-type
+Type: Water / Grass

-Lotad weaknesses: Bug, flying and poison-types
+Lotad weaknesses: Bug, Flying, Poison

 Thanks to being both a water and grass-type Pokémon, Lotad has an advantage over fire and water-type Pokémon.